hypothermic/erl_nbt/README.md

 This library currently is up to date with the [1.0 spec](https://web.archive.org/web/20110723210920/http://www.minecraft.net/docs/NBT.txt).

 Please note that the API may change before the first major version is released.
+If you want to avoid API breakage, please wait until version 1.0.0 is released.

 Quick navigation:
 [Build](#building-the-library)